wwidlishy/Quan/README.md

 Quan is designed to be a simple functional language.
 That teaches people the basics of the functional programming paradigm.
 And is also general purpuse, however was put in mind for linux/windows CLI/GUI programs.
+It is ment to be the Python of Functional Languages.

 q stands for: Quick
 u stands for: understandable